Requests to purchase, reproduce or publish any work on this site please contact: email@example.com

 She has been a member and board member of several arts organisations and awards and consultancy panels and invited to chair, speak and lecture at numerous academic and art/photography gallery events.

-Jane Brettle lives and works mainly in Edinburgh - and in the South West of Cornwall.
+Jane Brettle lives and works in Edinburgh and in the South West of Cornwall.

-Earlier works were lens-based installations, direct interventions on the external surface and within buildings, challenging the fabric of a gendered architecture that from the first structure defined our place in the world.
-Using photography, film and video projection these temporary works also collude with the urban experience, suggesting the overexposure of advertising and surveillance in the contemporary city.
+Earlier works were often large-scale, lens-based installations, direct interventions on and within the space of buildings, challenging the fabric of a gendered architecture that from the first structure defined our place in the world.
+Using photography, film and video these temporary works also collude with our urban experience imitating the overexposure of advertising and surveillance in the contemporary city.

-Later projects consider these spaces constitutionally, focussing on the Gallery, Museum and Stately Home, examining portrait collections as locations where the ‘great and the good’ of Western society are recognised - considering who, historically had been deemed a suitable subject to be displayed in these institutions and who is missing? - Developed over several years, using large format photography and responding to colour, pose and scale the photographs suggest the historic painted portrait - but celebrate the contemporary subject.
+Later works consider the 'institution' from within focussing on the Art Gallery, Museum and Stately Home, examining portrait collections as a space where the 'great and the good' of Western society are given individual recognition - considering who, historically had been deemed a suitable subject to be displayed in these institutions and who is missing? - Developed over several years, using large format photography and responding to colour, pose and scale the photographs 'mimic' the painted portrait while celebrating the contemporary subject.

 These works include artist led projects and public commissions.